 - GDE Combatentes

-The festivities of Saint Anthony or, if you like, the Popular Saints of Lisbon last the whole month of June.
+The Feast of Saint Anthony, or Lisbon’s Popular Saints, lasts the entire month of June.
 So here’s everything you need to know to have the best time in these Lisbon neighborhoods.

 Arraial de São Miguel/Alfama

-There are already dates for the famous Santos Populares dances in Alfama.
-Better known as Arraial de São Miguel, it’s on these little steps in the Alfama district that some of the best moments of Lisbon’s Santo António festivities take place.
+The dates have already been set for the famous Santos Populares dances in Alfama.
+Better known as Arraial de São Miguel, it is on these narrow streets in the Alfama neighborhood that some of the best moments of the Santo António festivities in Lisbon take place.

 Arraial da Vila Berta

-The famous Arraial da Vila Berta, in the Graça district, has been going on for more than 10 years (it started as a joke by neighbors to celebrate the town’s centenary) and this year it’s back with lots of entertainment, plenty of food and drink and “the best Portuguese popular music”.
+The famous Arraial da Vila Berta, in the Graça neighborhood, has been going on for over 10 years (it started as a neighborhood gathering to celebrate the village’s centennial) and this year it’s back with plenty of excitement, lots of food and drinks, and “the best Portuguese popular music.”

-The night of St. Anthony’s Day, the 12th, will last until 4am to the sound of the best popular music, but on the previous days there will be plenty of room for partying with other Portuguese bands and artists.
+The night of Saint Anthony’s Day, on the 12th, will go on until the wee hours (at least until 4 a.m.) to the sound of the best festival music, but in the days leading up to it, there will be plenty of room for partying with other Portuguese bands and artists.

 Address: Vila Berta (Graça)